neoeno/toy-c-project-template/README.md

 ## Quickstart

 You will need `make`, `clang` and `lldb` installed.
-These is present by default on macOS, and on Ubuntu can be installed with `sudo apt install clang lldb`.
+These are present by default on macOS, and on Ubuntu can be installed with `sudo apt install clang lldb`.

 ```shell